-On average the teleconferences were scheduled to last one hour and thirty minutes with a substantial amount of time devoted to discussing lobbying issues, while only five minutes related to the Mark-to-Market Program.
-Based upon OMB's guidance, only the portion of the activity related to the purpose of the grant can be charged to the grant and lobbying is not considered an allowable activity.
+In addition to the conferences noted above, the grantee participated in numerous bi-monthly teleconferences.
+On average, the meetings were scheduled to last one hour and thirty minutes, with a substantial amount of time devoted to discussing lobbying issues, while only five minutes related to the Mark-to-Market Program.
+Based on OMB's guidance, only that portion of the activity related to the purpose of the grant can be charged to the grant.
 However, the grantee charged the full amount to the OTAG grant.
-While reviewing the expenditures we noted a charge of \$480 in association with the teleconference.
+We also noted a charge of \$722 in association with teleconferences.
 The grantee explained that each grantee is requested to pick up the expenditure for the cost of the conference call; this charge represents the time Legal Aid picked up the charge.
-The grantee contends its staff did not engage in prohibited lobbying activities.
+The grantee contends that its staff did not engage in prohibited lobbying activities.

-We attempted to verify the grantee's claim and determine the amount of unallowable lobbying activities being charged to the grant; however, since Legal Aid does not maintain adequate travel and time records, with the exception of the charge noted above, we could not determine the actual costs associated with these expenditures.
 We consider the teleconference cost to be ineligible because it involved lobbying activities.

+We attempted to verify the grantee's claim and determine the total amount of unallowable lobbying activities being charged to the grant including per diem expenses and travel advances.
+However, since Legal Aid does not maintain adequate travel and time records, with the exception of the two matters noted above, we could not determine the actual costs associated with these expenditures.